Seizing Opportunities for Academic Resilience (SOAR)

 About Seizing Opportunities for Academic Resilience

 *Note—Participants are required to be present for the entire experience.
-Students living on campus are required to move into their residence hall from 8:00am-11:30am on Monday, August 20, 2018.
+Students living on campus are required to move into their residence hall from Sunday, August 18, 2019.

 First time freshmen & transfer students who are students of color OR who are first generation (first in their family to attend college) are eligible to participate.